34-Engineering/Virtex-HDL/README.md

 ## Nomenclature

-Blob: a group of touching pixels
+Blob: an isolated white region in the image

 - Bounding Box: the minimum non-rotated rectangle that covers all pixels in the blob
-- Quad: a quadrilateral made from the four most extreme points in the blob (used for rotation/slope calculations)
+- Quad: a quadrilateral made from the four most extreme points in the blob (used for angle calculations)

 Target: a blob or group of blobs that represent the entire physical target

-Kernel: a group of 8 horizontal pixels (native to Python 300)
+Kernel: a line of 8 horizontal pixels (native to the Python 300)

-- White Pixel: a pixel that has a value >  threshold
-- Black Pixel: a pixel that has a value <= threshold

-Run: a 1-pixel-tall horizontal line of similarly colored pixels that is represented by only it's length (and blobID).
-Calculating its x-coordinate requires looking at the runs before it in the run buffer.

 ## Source